Bachelors of Health Care Admin in Alaska

 Bachelor in Healthcare Administration Programs in Alaska

 Becoming a health administration professional may allow you to solve complex health care problems that often arise in Alaska.
 For example, a small town in Alaska was recently left without overnight emergency services, thanks to the closing of the Canadian border.
 As a health professional, you may be able to contribute to solutions for these problems.

-Your extensive training and education may prepare you to handle changing legislation in this state.
-Legislators in Alaska are attempting to expand Medicaid on a federal level, providing health care to over 40,000 additional citizens.
+Alaska expanded Medicaid under the ACA in 2015, and by 2020 more than 60,000 people gained health insurance coverage.
 Whether you work in health care policy making or management of a health care facility, these decisions and laws may have a significant impact on your career and how you work.

 These programs often emphasize the importance of practical education.
 As you near graduation, you may be required to complete an internship to meet the graduation requirements of your program.

 You may be able to earn money for school through scholarships and grant programs in Alaska.
 The Alaska Native Tribal Health Consortium Scholarship is available to Alaskan Natives.
 Through the Mat-Su Health Foundation, you can apply for numerous grants and scholarships.

 After completing your health care administration degree, you may be able to work in a variety of settings.
 Managers and administrators are often hired by government health agencies, hospitals, public health clinics, and specialty clinics.

 There may be many benefits of starting your healthcare career in Alaska.
 The overall job outlook is positive, with an expected 8 percent in jobs between 2018 and 2028.
 In addition, salaries in Alaska tend to be higher than the national average.
 The average salary for a health care administrator in Alaska is $122,430.
 There are several networking opportunities available in Alaska, including the Medical Group Management Association of Alaska.